-Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
-Eastern Time on May 14, 2020.
-Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form
+VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
+Eastern Time on May 19, 2022.
+Have your procy card in hand when you call and then follow the instructions.

-During The Meeting - Go to www.virtualshareholdermeeting.com/NWIN2020

-You may attend the meeting via the Internet and vote during the meeting.
-Have the information that is printed in the box marked by the arrow available and follow the instructions.
+During The Meeting - Go to www.virtualshareholdermeeting.com/FNWD2022 You may attend the meeting via the internet and vote during the meeting.
+Have the information that is printed in the box marked by the arrow available and follow the